- Off road parking

 - Washing machine

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
-Well-equipped fitted kitchen with granite worktops and steps up to dining room.
-Cosy sitting room with slate floor and woodburner.
+Well-equipped kitchen with granite worktops and steps up to dining room.
+Sitting room with slate floor and woodburner.
 Attractive sun room with view towards Snowdon.

 About the location